 With that done, you’ll need to select which product the customer gets for free, or at a discounted price.
 This could be the same product as before, a different product, or even an entire product category.

 In the ‘Customer Gets’ section, repeat the same steps to choose the product or products that the customer will get as part of the BOGO discount.

 If you choose a specific product, then that product will be added to the customer’s shopping cart automatically.

-If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose a product from your store and add it to their shopping cart.
+If you set the dropdown to ‘Any Combination of Products,’ ‘Product Categories’ or ‘Any Products’ then the customer will need to choose an eligible product from your store and add it to their shopping cart.